 The Bael tree is important in the worship of Shiva.
 This is the reason why these trees are cultivated in the vicinity of the deity’s temples.
-The trifoliate leaves of this sacred plant represent creation, preservation, and destruction, which are all connected according to Hindu religion.
-It is believed that if a worshipper wants to attain the highest bliss of being one with this god, he has to sit under the Bael tree.
+The trifoliate leaves of this sacred plant represent creation, preservation, and destruction, which are all connected according to the Hindu religion.
+We love learning about the rich history of this plant and its uses.

 Aside from being a sacred tree in Hinduism, different parts of the Bael are used in Ayurveda, the healing system which originated in India.
-The Bael fruit is used to improve digestion.
-The root is used to relieve vomiting.
-The stem is used to relieve cough, cold, and rheumatoid arthritis.
-The flower is used to relieve dysentery and diarrhoea.
+The Bael fruit is used to help improve digestion, and the root is thought to relieve vomiting.
+The stem is also used and thought to relieve coughs, colds, and rheumatoid arthritis.

 Characteristics of the Plant

-The Indian Bael plant (Aegle marmelos L.) is known by its many names which include Japanese bitter orange, stone apple, wood Apple, Bengal quince, and golden apple.
-It is a mid-size deciduous tree which can grow up to 18m (in the right conditions) and is a native to the Indian subcontinent and has naturalized throughout much of Southeast Asia.
-This tree which bears strong pines, white flowers, and nutritious fruits, are not only used medicinally, its wood is used for carts, construction, and fuel.
+The Indian Bael plant has many names which include Japanese bitter orange, stone apple, wood apple, Bengal quince, and golden apple.
+It is a mid-size deciduous tree that can grow up to 18m.
+The Bael tree is native to the Indian subcontinent and has naturalized throughout much of Southeast Asia.
+This tree which bears strong pines, white flowers, and nutritious fruits, is not only used medicinally, its wood is used for carts, construction, and fuel.
 While sweet-smelling cologne can be contained by distillation from its sweetly-scented flowers.

 Modern Medicinal Value